 It’s a good idea to have roofing on your chicken coop as an added precaution against both wayward birds and predators.
 Bird netting will prevent your chickens from taking flight, but if climbing predators such as foxes are a common occurrence in your yard, wire mesh is a necessity.

 Most of all, having a sturdy, secure coop is second to none when it comes to your birds’ safety.
-The Chicken Coop Company designs high-quality chicken coops having the well-being of your domestic fowl in mind.
+The Chicken Coop Company designs high-quality chicken coops for sale with the well-being of your domestic fowl in mind.
 Rearing our own birds, we get very protective when predators plot to snatch them from us, so we strive to be competitive in regards to protection and sturdiness in particular.

 Now, onto a fence-related topic, how high should it be?
-As the rule of thumb, you’d want to keep it over 4 feet, as this height is no obstacle to predators.
+As a rule of thumb, you’d want to keep it over 4 feet, as this height is no obstacle to predators.
 Still, this depends on the chicken breeds you intend to keep.
 Large, docile dual-purpose breeds won’t get particularly adventurous.

 You may also want to consider this if you notice any unusual flying activity inside your flock.
 The thing is, most breeds will take up flight in a particular development stage.
 Even the most docile, heavy breeds go through a stage when they have reached their full wingspan, but not their full weight.
 That’s when they’re able to fly to higher heights and when they're likely to leave their confines.